mayank-Pareek/mayank-Pareek/README.md

 🚀 Some of the technologies I'm familiar with include:
 - 💻 Languages: HTML, CSS, JavaScript, C++, Python
-- 🚀 Frameworks: React, Node.js, Express.js
+- 🚀 Frameworks: React, Next.js, Node.js, Express.js
-- 🗃️ Databases: MySQL, MongoDB
+- 🗃️ Databases: PostgresSQL, MongoDB, Oracle
 - 🚩 Version Control: Git, GitHub

 💻 I'm always eager to work on exciting projects, especially those that involve C++ and web development.
 If you have an idea for a project, feel free to contact me and let's collaborate!